 Sources of income require the same documentation as for the Utah Conventional mortgage loan program with a few differences on the rental income:

 - If the primary residence is being converted into an investment property, rental income can be used to offset the mortgage payment (but not as income) for the departing residence if:

-- If the property purchased is a 2-4 unit, prospective rental income can only be used if evidence indicates that the borrower has a reasonable likelihood of success as a landlord, and the borrower has a minimum of 6 months of mortgage payments in reserves; The amount of rental income to include ineffective income is 75% either verifiable rent received in the past on the subject property or the appraiser’s opinion of a fair monthly payment.
+- If the property purchased is a 2-4 unit, prospective rental income can only be used if evidence indicates that the borrower has a reasonable likelihood of success as a landlord, and the borrower has a minimum of 6 months of mortgage payments in reserves; The amount of rental income to include in the effective income is 75% either verifiable rent, or the appraiser’s opinion of a fair monthly payment.

-Gift funds on VA loans need to be accompanied by a gift letter, and proper documentation regarding the source of the funds.
+Gift funds (should you decide to use them) on VA loans need to be accompanied by a gift letter, and proper documentation regarding the source of the funds.